 Most of my academic work is housed in a field called “philosophy of education.”
 I did my undergraduate work (in philosophy) at Franciscan University of Steubenville, a masters (in education) at the University of St. Thomas (St. Paul, MN), and received another masters and my Ph.D. from the Ohio State University in philosophy of education.
-For two years I was the Owen Duston Visiting Professor in the philosophy department and teacher education program at Wabash College and I am presently an assistant professor in the educational foundations and research graduate program at the University of North Dakota.
-In July I’ll join the Faculty of Education at the University of British Columbia, as an assistant professor of philosophy of education in the educational studies department.
+For two years I was the Owen Duston Visiting Professor in the philosophy department and teacher education program at Wabash College and for two more years I was an assistant professor in the educational foundations and research graduate program at the University of North Dakota.
+I am presently part of the Faculty of Education at the University of British Columbia, as an assistant professor of philosophy of education in the educational studies department.
 I’m also the president of the Society for the Philosophical Study of Education.
 (Click here to view and/or download my CV.)